gapolinario/gapolinario.github.io/_posts/2017-11-13-how-to-view-files-in-black--and-white.markdown

 convert source.jpg -monochrome destination.jpg (true black and white) convert source.jpg -separate destination.jpg (separate into gray channels)
 ```
-This

-If you don't care about losing the original file: mogrify -colorspace Gray file.
+This works for pictures.
+For pdf files the quality is reduced much.

 For a PDF